How to Keep Your Pets Warm During the Winter

 Calorie needs may change with the change of weather.
 Some pets will need more calories if they are playing outside and need to stay warm.
 Others will need fewer calories as they snuggle under blankets and are not as active.
 Monitor both the intake and their weight to determine the best recommendation for your pet.

 It’s always a good idea to have an emergency plan for your pet because winter weather extremes can cause power outages or worse.
 Your emergency kit should have enough food, water, and medications for each pet to last five days or so.
 Include your veterinarian’s information in case you need to contact them.
-Here’s a helpful article with suggestions on what to have on hand in case of an emergency.

 It’s best if you keep your pets inside during weather extremes.
 At a minimum be sure they have shelter in a dry place away from the wind.
 Provide potable water and food.
 Strays and feral cats may seek shelter in wheel wells or warm cars.
 Bang on the hood of your car or honk the horn before starting the car to avoid injuries.